MitchTODO/Movie-Scroll/README.md

 # Movie Scroll (Popular Movies) a Udacity Project

+NOTE: PLEASE DONT COPY AND PUBLISH THIS APP

 Description : Android app that allows the user to discover movies, within TheMovieDataBase.org.

 ## Activitys